US STOCKS-Wall St surges as Congress preps more stimulus and oil bounces back

-Wall Street surged on Wednesday as oil prices recovered some ground and Congress looked on course to seal nearly $500 billion more in aid to help small businesses ride out the coronavirus crisis.
-U.S. crude and benchmark Brent prices edged higher after a collapse in the past two days, sending the S&P 500 energy index up 3.5%.
+Wall Street surged on Wednesday as oil prices recovered and Congress looked on course to approve nearly $500 billion more in aid to help small businesses ride out the coronavirus crisis.
+U.S. crude and benchmark Brent prices climbed after a collapse in the past two days, sending the S&P 500 energy index up 3.6%.

 All 11 S&P 500 sector indexes traded higher as the U.S. Senate unanimously approved the new relief package, adding to trillions of dollars in stimulus that have helped Wall Street rebound from its March lows.
 The House of Representatives is expected to clear the bill on Thursday.